grdnmsz/portfolio/README.md

   <img src="https://api.codeclimate.com/v1/badges/ace1cdeba85dbc7f3b41/maintainability" alt="aintainability-badge"/>
 </p>

 These are the sources for my personal blog/portfolio.
-I have been maintaining and expanding it for a while now as I am hoping it could give guidances to developpers as the same goals as me!
+I have been maintaining and expanding it for a while now as I hope it could give guidance to developpers as the same goals as me!

 ## Installation